KunFang93/NucHMM/README.md

      Number of threads

   * #### nuchmm-init

    Assign histone marks to nucleosomes and create precomp bins for nuchmm-train.
-All .precomp files name are writing to Precompfiles_list.txt
+All .precomp files name are writing to Precompfiles_list.txt.

      * `--inputpeakslistfiles(-iplf)`:

    * #### nuchmm-train